rundeck/howto-cli-tool/HOWTO.md

 ## Install

-Build and install locally with Gradle
+Build and install locally with Gradle.

+This installs within the app/build/install/how/bin directory.

     ./gradlew :app:installDist